Installing propane gas line from tank to house like a Pro! Everything You Need to Know!

 How long does it take to install a propane gas line?

-1. Waiting Period for Scheduling:
+1. Scheduling and Waiting Period

-2. Above-Ground Tank Installation or Replacement:
+2. Above-Ground Tank Installation

-3. Underground Tank Installation:
+3. Underground Tank Installation

-4. Gas Line Installation for Outdoor BBQ:
+4. Gas Line Installation for Appliances

-5. Installation Process for a Propane Gas Line:
+5. Overall Installation Process

 What are the emergency procedures to follow in case of a propane gas leak?